JaySpencerAnderson/PerfectMondrian/README.md

 The Mondrian Art Puzzle aims to fill/populate a square with integral dimensions with a set of similarly sized rectangles, no two of which are congruent.
-The score of the arrangment is calculated as the difference between the areas of the largest and smallest rectangles.
+The score of the arrangement is calculated as the difference between the areas of the largest and smallest rectangles.
 There must be at least 2 rectangles.